dcac/dcac.github.io/_posts/features/2015-01-09-sorry-the-lego-movie-is-the-best-film-of-2014.md

 What I’m trying to say is, I reserve the right to look back at the version of me that wrote this and say: “What an idiot!_”_

-Maybe when I wandered into the theatre on that cold February morning with my 9 year-old son at my side, it was the ideal time for me to watch _The Lego Movie._
+But when I wandered into the theatre on that cold February morning with my 9 year-old son at my side, it was the ideal time for me to watch _The Lego Movie._

 To be honest, I’d taken the review assignment as much for him as anything else.
 I figured there’d be a few laughs.
 After all, watching the careers of directors Phil Lord and Christopher Miller as they moved from _Cloudy with a Chance of Meatballs_ to _21 Jump Street_ to _The Lego Movie_ is a fascinating exercise in and of itself.
 But, really, I knew that bringing a dyed-in-the-wool Lego fanatic would be reward enough—even if I ended up disliking the movie.